RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### When everyone is going left, consider going right.

 Contrarian thinking for its own sake can be stupid, but most people's bias is towards conformity.
-You should try to work out for yourself, from first principles, which direction to go rather than following a group.
+You should be playful and "strongman" the unpopular option or opinion, and assess its merits from first principles.

 ### Originality counts for more in failure